EdenYitzhak/Nginx/README.md

 **Tools Used**: Terraform (Infrastructure as Code - IaC)

 1. Initialize Terraform configuration.
-2. Define AWS resources (EC2 instances, VPCs, Security Groups).
+2. Using AWS resources (EC2 instances, VPCs, Security Groups).
 3. Apply the Terraform plan to provision the infrastructure.
 Process in dedicated branch